embermap/emberconf-2020-domain-modeling/README.md

 [ **Exercise:** Fetch the user and their messages ]

-## Exercise 4: Fetching a graph, client-side query
+## Exercise n: Fetching a graph, client-side query

 In the last exercise the server made the choice about what related data to include in the response.
 Sometimes this makes sense, but in recent years tools like JSON:API and GraphQL have shifted the control to the client.